Salt curing is known as one of the most efficient methods of preserving meat. It help to keep the meat longer. But how long does salted meat last?

 The first thing you need to know is that meat only spoils because of bacteria growth.

-The bacteria will ingest the meat from the inside and the resulting metabolism is the reason why you will find some signs of the meat spoiling, such as flavor, texture, as well as smell changes.
+The bacteria will ingest the meat from the inside, and the resulting metabolism is the reason why you will find some signs of the meat spoiling, such as flavor, texture, as well as smell changes.

 So why is the salt responsible for the long shelf life?
 Through osmosis, salt will extract water and moisture from cells.
 That helps in two main ways.

 It will kill the bacteria because water will be extracted from their cells as well.
-Additionally, the water removed will leave a dry meat that will last longer.
+Additionally, the water removed will leave dry meat that will last longer.

-Types of Salt-Cured Meat
+Types of Salt-Cured Meats

 There are different types of salt-cured meats out there.
 One of the most popular forms of this meat is the one prepared by salt-curing the pork belly using smoke and sugar.

-There are types of this meat including prosciutto, which is also air-dried so that it lasts a bit longer.
+There are types of this meat, including prosciutto, which is also air-dried so that it lasts a bit longer.

 Another type of salt-cured meat is corned beef.
 This one is prepared by soaking beef brisket inside a solution with sugar and salt.
-The solution is known as a brine.
+The solution is known as brine.

-Italian Salami, a type of salted meat, is made using pork or ground beef that is combined with animal fat and different seasonings.
+Italian salami, a type of salted meat, is made using pork or ground beef that is combined with animal fat and different seasonings.

 It is then put in a case.
 For the fermentation to begin, it is hung in a certain controlled space.
 The more it ferments, the dyer it becomes.